 What is Prohibited Under the MRTMA?

 While the MRTMA does provide broad legal protections to those over the age of 21, it prohibits the transfer of marijuana or marijuana accessories to a person under the age of 21.
-Those under 21 years of age are also prohibited from possessing, consuming, purchasing, or otherwise obtaining, cultivating, process, transporting or selling marijuana.
+Those under 21 years of age are prohibited from possessing, consuming, purchasing, or otherwise obtaining, cultivating, process, transporting, or selling recreational marijuana in Michigan.

 The following acts are considered illegal for everyone regardless of age:

 - Consuming marijuana in a “public place.”
 Some communities are developing or designating areas for authorized consumption.
-It is important to know if your community has designated such locations and what regulations govern consumption in each location before consuming marijuana.
+Knowing if your community has established such locations and what regulations govern consumption in each location before consuming marijuana is essential.

-Penalties for violating the MRTMA are determined by the age of the accused and the amount of marijuana in his or her possession.
+Penalties for violating the MRTMA are determined by the accused’s age and the amount of marijuana in their possession.
 Consuming marijuana in a public place not designated for consumption by your local government is a civil infraction.
-Penalties for persons less than 21 years of age for possession and cultivation of marijuana depend on whether the person is over the age of 18 and whether it is a first or second violation.
+Penalties for persons less than 21 years of age for possession and cultivation of marijuana depend on whether the person is over 18 and whether it is a first or second violation.
 Penalties can include a civil infraction, fine of up to $500.00, forfeiture of the marijuana, community service, and completion of a drug education or counseling program.

-Generally, a person who possesses or cultivates more the amount of marijuana allowed, but less than double (e.g., 12 to 24 plants), may be subject to a civil infraction, fines of up to $500.00 for a first violation or $1,000.00 for a second violation, forfeiture of the marijuana.
+Generally, a person who possesses or cultivates more than the amount of legal recreational marijuana in Michigan, but less than double the lawful amount (e.g., 12 to 24 plants), may be subject to a civil infraction, fines of up to $500.00 for a first violation, or $1,000.00 for a second violation, forfeiture of the marijuana.
 A third violation is a misdemeanor, which may result in 2-years of probation and fines of up to $2000.00.
 A person who possesses more than twice the amount of marijuana allowed by the MRTMA or delivers such to someone under 21 years of age may be found guilty of a misdemeanor.
-Imprisonment in jail is allowed if the violation is proven to be habitual, willful, and for a commercial purpose or the violation involved violence.
+Imprisonment in jail is permitted if the violation is proven to be habitual, willful, and for a commercial purpose or the violation involved violence.

 Operating Under the Influence of Recreational Marijuana